History of Faizabad

-Local tradition holds Fyzabad or now Faizabad is identical with the Saket of the Ramayana, supposedly the private estate of King Dasharatha, father of Lord Rama.
+Local tradition holds Fyzabad or now Faizabad is identical with Saketa of the Ramayana, supposedly the private estate of King Dasharatha, the father of Rama.
 It is claimed that Saket was renamed after the death of Faiz Baksh, a courtier of the Nawab of Awadh.
 Historically, when Nawab Saadat Ali Khan, Burhan-ul-Mulk was given the charge of the Subah of Awadh around 1722 by the Mughal court, he settled on the banks of the river Ghaghara, building a fortress and mud barracks.
 Due to these temporary dwellings, the settlement was initially referred to as 'Bangla' (implied meaning- hutment).

 Princely State of Avadh

 Avadh was established around 1722 with Faizabad as its capital and Saadat Ali Khan I as first Nawab and progenitor of Nawabs of Awadh.
 He made his own palace near Ayodhya, and founded a new city Faizabad, which became the capital of the new government.
 Due to his management policy state's income rose from 7 million to 20 million rupees.